evj90/hero-combat-engine/readme.md

 ### Stat and Value Display

-- Pip bars for tracked characteristics, defaulting to STUN, BODY, and END.
+- Pip bars for tracked characteristics (default STUN, BODY, and END; add any other).
-- Optional PRE tracking by adding it to the tracked pip characteristics setting.
-- Combat value rows are configurable (default OCV, DCV, MCV).
+- Combat value rows are configurable (default OCV, DCV, MCV; add any other)).
 - Temporary combat value modifiers can target any configured combat-value stat.
 - Color-coded thresholds for Full, Less, Half, Hurt, Risk, and Out states.
 - Accessibility sizing options for larger text and hit areas.